spences10/scottspence.com/posts/take-back-the-web.md

 privacy.

-I'm no privacy expert, these are some steps I have taken to reduce the amount of data I give to big companies.
+I'm no privacy expert, these are some steps I have taken to reduce the amount of data I give to big tech companies.

 First though, preamble!